divine-agent/divine-agent/services/README.md

 | auth | Authenticate users | 3000 |
 | datapark | Manage the data in the database | 3001 |

+> The core is in the trial stage and has not been used in production.

 ## Thanks

 1. [fiber recipes](https://github.com/gofiber/recipes/tree/master/auth-docker-postgres-jwt)